InfiniteDevelopment/Instagram-growth/README.md

 # Instagram-growth
 Grow your Instagram follower base using this script.
+This will use your own account to get real followers that interact with the tags your setup.

 Follow me @doefler on twitter to know about updates on this scipt.
 Please let me know if you would like any other cool features or how this script works for you.